FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/blog/join-20-fascinating-startups-on-september-28-for-filecoin-launchpad-accelerator-demo-day.md

 It’s time to [register](https://share.hsforms.com/1sOOp2P0hRJuuzhLG-BS4RQ3orpu) for the upcoming Filecoin II Launchpad Accelerator Demo Day, taking place September 28 @ 11:00 AM EDT!

-Powered by [Tachyon](https://mesh.xyz/tachyon/), an accelerator for early-stage blockchain and Web3 startups, the Filecoin Launchpad Accelerator is a full-time, fully-remote program for startups focused on the distributed and decentralized web.
+Powered by Tachyon _(original link no longer available)_, an accelerator for early-stage blockchain and Web3 startups, the Filecoin Launchpad Accelerator is a full-time, fully-remote program for startups focused on the distributed and decentralized web.
 Twice a year, this program brings together the best founders across the world for an intense 12-week remote program to build validated, market-ready Web3 businesses.

 On September 28, you can take in a day of demonstrations from the current cohort of startups working to build more open, interoperable and programmable tools, infrastructure, and applications for the distributed and decentralized web!